Master the art of effective Facebook ad design in 2024. Boost your ad performance with tips gathered from Facebook advertising experts.

 And you can choose from these main ad formats:

-You can find a full list of every Facebook ad type known to man here if you’re curious.
+You can find a full list of every Facebook ad type known to man here if you’re curious and a guide to all the relevant ad sizes and specs.

 Where your ad is shown determines how it should be presented.
 So, if you want your videos to show in Stories, you should ensure that it’s the right size and that the visual elements are laid out for how we hold our mobile devices and consume our content.